 Then he goes home to an enormous mansion empty but for his protective detail.
 In the dark and lonely hours of the night when he can’t sleep, he thinks back on his life and choices, and how all of his surviving family are impatiently waiting for him to die.

 John is the richest man in Louisiana, with a net worth of approximately $3.1 billion.
-Although the Malveaux family collectively holds a larger fortune than the Dyers do, none of them have more individual wealth than him.
+Although the Malveaux family collectively holds a larger fortune than the Dyers, none of them have more individual wealth than John.
 (Resources ••••• ••)

 William Dyer Sr. (b.
 1900, d.
 1962) + Mollie Boyd (b.
 1900, d.
 1973)

 Ellen Boyd (née Hyde) (b.
 1928, d.
 2004)

 • 3.
 (John’s adoptive children)

 • 5.
 (John’s adoptive great-grandchildren)